holaphil/amazing-maple-e08ae/src/pages/portfolio/index.md

 ---
 title: Work Experience
-subtitle: "Over the past 20+ years, I've had the pleasure of supporting consumers, businesses and brands across many product and creative inspired roles.\_ You will find some of those roles brands and b"
+subtitle: "Over the past 20+ years, I've had the pleasure of supporting consumers, businesses and brands across many product and creative inspired roles.\_ You will find some of those roles listed below."
 layout_style: mosaic
 seo:
   title: Portfolio